External Payment Types

 }

-Payment Processing Methods
+Payment Processing Method

-When a user selects a payment type on the Syrve POS payment screen, specifies the amount, and presses the «Pay» button or when a user deposits a prepayment using a certain payment type, the control will use the Pay() method:
+When a user on SyrveFront selects a payment type on the checkout screen, specifies the amount, and clicks the “Pay” button, or when the user makes a prepayment with a specific payment type, control will go to the method Pay():

 void Pay(decimal sum, Guid? orderId, Guid paymentTypeId, Guid transactionId, [NotNull] IPointOfSale pointOfSale, [NotNull] IUser cashier, IReceiptPrinter printer, IViewManager viewManager, IPaymentDataContext context, IProgressBar progressBar);